-Treats cancer pain in people whose pain is not always relieved by other pain medicines.
+Treats cancer pain in adult patients whose pain is not relieved by other pain medicines.
+Used in combination with around-the-clock opioid therapy.
 This medicine is a narcotic pain reliever.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to fentanyl.
 Do not use this medicine unless directed by your doctor after other pain medicines did not work well for you.
 You should not use this medicine for minor aches and pains, such as headaches, dental pain, or migraines, or after surgery or injuries.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.